naninovel/docs/docs/guide/naninovel-scripts.md

 ### Command Inlining

-Sometimes, you may want to execute a command while revealing (printing) a text message, right after or before a specific character.
+Sometimes, you may want to execute a command while revealing (printing) text message, right after or before specific character.
 For example, an actor would change their appearance (expression) when a specific word is printed or a particular sound effect would be played in reaction to some event described in the midst of a printed message.
-Command inlining feature allows to handle cases like that.
+Command inlining feature allows handling cases like that.

-All the commands (both [built-in](/api/) and [custom ones](/guide/custom-commands)) can be inlined (injected) to generic text lines using square brackets (`[`,`]`):
+All the commands (both [built-in](/api/) and [custom ones](/guide/custom-commands)) can be inlined (injected) to generic text lines using square brackets (`[ ]`):

 ```nani
 Felix: Lorem ipsum[char Felix.Happy pos:0.75 wait:false] dolor sit amet, consectetur adipiscing elit.[i]
 Aenean tempus eleifend ante, ac molestie metus condimentum quis.[i][br 2]
 Morbi nunc magna, consequat posuere consectetur in, dapibus consectetur lorem.
 Duis consectetur semper augue nec pharetra.
 ```

 Notice, that the inlined command syntax is exactly the same, except `@` literal is omitted and command body is wrapped in square brackets.
-Basically, you can take any command line, inline it to a generic text line and it will have the exact same effect, but at a different moment, depending on the position inside text message.
+Basically, you can take any command line, inline it to a generic text and it will have the exact same effect, but at a different moment, depending on the position inside text message.

 Under the hood, generic text lines are parsed into individual commands identified by inline index; text is printed with [@print] command.
-For example, following generic text line in a naninovel script:
+For example, following generic text line:

 ```nani
 Lorem ipsum[char Felix.Happy pos:75 wait:false] dolor sit amet.